-The logon event ID 4624 has been updated to include more verbose information to make them easier to analyze.
+The sign-in event ID 4624 has been updated to include more verbose information to make them easier to analyze.
 The following fields have been added to event 4624:

 - MachineLogon String: yes or no If the account that logged into the PC is a computer account, this field will be yes.
 Otherwise, the field is no.

-- ElevatedToken String: yes or no If the account that logged into the PC is an administrative logon, this field will be yes.
-Otherwise, the field is no. Additionally, if this is part of a split token, the linked login ID (LSAP_LOGON_SESSION) will also be shown.
+- ElevatedToken String: yes or no If an account signed in to the PC through the "administrative sign-in" method, this field will be yes.
+Otherwise, the field is no. Additionally, if this field is part of a split token, the linked sign-in ID (LSAP_LOGON_SESSION) will also be shown.